Bobovac

-Bobovac (Бобовац) a historic site, was a fortified royal capital city of medieval Bosnia and Herzegovina, and as such a seat of Bosnian rulers during 14th and 15th century.
-It is located near today's Vareš and the village of Borovica, and close to the Royal court in Sutjeska, in present-day village of Kraljeva Sutjeska.
+Bobovac (Бобовац) is a historic site and the former fortified royal capital city of medieval Bosnia and Herzegovina.
+It was a seat of Bosnian rulers during 14th and 15th century.
+It is located near today's Vareš and the village of Borovica, and close to the Royal court in Sutjeska, in the present-day village of Kraljeva Sutjeska.
 It is a protected national heritage site as a National monument of Bosnia and Herzegovina by KONS.